 There are other operators too, including at least one which runs a "booze cruise" catering to Magaluf's party crowd.

-I will post separately about Palma de Mallorca, and other parts of the island, soon - watch this space!
+I have posted separately about Palma de Mallorca, and other parts of the island.